kraenzle-ritter/resources-components/README.md

 ## Configuration

-The package comes with a configuration file where you can customize the behavior of the components and configure the providers:
+The package comes with a pre-configured setup for various providers.
+After publishing the configuration file (see Installation), you can customize provider settings in `config/resources-components.php`:

 ```php
 // config/resources-components.php